steam02142/legend-of-dave/README.md

 ## Things to know before running

-We did not have time to implement the main menu properly in the build so it only works when running the game from the editor.
-We also did not get around to adding a pause menu so if you run from the executable you are stuck in the game until the end
+We did not have time to implement the main menu properly in the build so you currently access it by running into the purple square.
+We also did not get around to adding a pause menu so if you run from the executable you are stuck in the game until the end of time.